IBM/solsa/README.md

 We assume that you have already configured `kubectl` or `oc` to be able to access each Kubernetes cluster you will be using with SolSA.
-We also assume `kustomize` is in the PATH.
+We also assume `kustomize` is in your PATH.

 On each cluster:
-1. Install the IBM Cloud Operator from https://github.com/IBM/cloud-operators.
+1. Install the Composable Operator from https://github.com/IBM/composable.

-2. Install the Composable Operator from https://github.com/IBM/composable.
+2. Install the IBM Cloud Operator from https://github.com/IBM/cloud-operators.

-3. Install the Event Streams Topic operator from https://github.com/IBM/event-streams-topic.
+3. Install the IBM Event Streams Topic Operator from https://github.com/IBM/event-streams-topic.

-4. Optionally install the Cloud Functions Operator from https://github.com/IBM/cloud-functions-operator.
+4. Optionally install the IBM Cloud Functions Operator from https://github.com/IBM/cloud-functions-operator.

 5. Optionally install Knative.
-For IKS, follow the instructions at https://cloud.ibm.com/docs/containers?topic=containers-serverless-apps-knative.
+For IBM Cloud Kubernetes Service, follow the instructions at https://cloud.ibm.com/docs/containers?topic=containers-serverless-apps-knative.

 ### Local Configuration File